Why this comparison matters now

 Google structures Gemini access through Google One.
 The free tier includes Gemini 2.5 Flash with rate limits.
 Google AI Pro at $19.99/month adds Gemini 3 access, Deep Research, Veo 3.1 video generation, 1,000 AI credits, and integration across Gmail, Docs, and other Workspace apps.
 The plan also includes 2TB of Google Drive storage, which effectively reduces the AI-specific cost to about $10/month if you already need cloud storage.
 Google AI Ultra at roughly $42/month (billed quarterly at $124.99) unlocks Gemini 3.1 Pro, 25,000 AI credits, and YouTube Premium.

 DeepSeek is free for web and app use, with no subscription required.
-The chatbot runs the V3.2 model and does not charge consumers.
+DeepSeek does not charge consumers for basic web and app use, while its legacy API names now point to V4 Flash modes.
 This is its most disruptive feature.
 For casual users who want competent AI assistance without paying anything, DeepSeek is hard to argue with, assuming you accept the privacy tradeoffs.

 API Pricing